The Complete White Collar & Federal Defense Guide, Every Stage, Every Defense, Every Question

 You got a call from a federal agent.
 Or a target letter showed up.
 Or your business partner got indicted and now people are asking about you.

-Federal white collar cases are different from state cases in every way that matters: longer investigations, more resources on the prosecution side, mandatory sentencing guidelines, and conviction rates above 90%.
-The good news is that these cases also have more defense opportunities — if your attorney knows where to look.
+Federal white collar cases are different from state cases in every way that matters: longer investigations, more resources on the prosecution side, mandatory sentencing guidelines, and conviction rates above 90% (Bureau of Justice Statistics).
+The good news is that these cases also have more defense opportunities.
+If your attorney knows where to look.

 Stage 1: The Investigation